danielturus/danielturus/README.md

 ### Hi there 👋

-🌱 I’m currently learning TypeScript
+🌱 I’m currently learning stuff

 📫 How to reach me:
 * [Twitter](https://twitter.com/danielturus)